 SUPPORT AND EDUCATION

-Bilingual case managers coordinate services, educate the community about crime victim benefits, and provide counseling to survivors of domestic violence.
+Bilingual case managers coordinate services, educate the community about crime victim benefits, and provide domestic violence counseling to survivors.
 In partnership with the New York City Family Justice Centers (FJCs), case managers accept referrals from the FJCs and are the critical point of contact for the ongoing needs of the FJC clients.
 Additional services include:

 VICTIM INFORMATION NOTIFICATION EVERYDAY